chrisgrieser/shimmering-focus/README.md

   keyboard users are hidden, or only shown when needed.
 All hidden UI elements can be permanently re-enabled with the [Style Settings Plugin](https://obsidian.md/plugins?id=obsidian-style-settings).
-- __Condensed Display of Information:__ Unnecessary padding and white-space is removed, which is beneficial for small screens or higher zoom levels.
+- __Condensed display of information:__ Unnecessary padding and white-space is removed, which is beneficial for small screens or higher zoom levels.
-- __High Customizability:__ Dozens of customization options available via the [Style Settings Plugin](https://obsidian.md/plugins?id=obsidian-style-settings).
+- __High customizability:__ Dozens of customization options available via the [Style Settings Plugin](https://obsidian.md/plugins?id=obsidian-style-settings).

 ## Features
-- __Smart hiding of UI Elements__: The tab bar is only shown when there is more than one tab open, and the sidebar tab buttons are only shown on hover.
+- __Smart hiding of UI elements__: The tab bar is only shown when there is more than one tab open, and the sidebar tab buttons are only shown on hover.
 - __Images__: Alt-text of images used as __caption__, images can be zoomed in via click-and-hold or toggled between reduced and original size via Style